Ayahuasca Foundation FAQs

 Is there electricity?

 CHAMISAL: Yes.
-There is limited electricity during the day via solar panels.
+There is full electricity via solar panels.
 Enough for charging phones, ipods, cameras, etc.

 What kind of electrical outlets are used in Peru?

 The outlets in Peru are very similar to those found in the US, although the voltage is different.
 Peru uses 220V (as opposed to 110V in the US), but nowadays, nearly all electrical devices are designed to use both so there is no need to bring or buy an adapter.
 If you are unsure, there should be some information printed on the plug or device stating what voltage it can use (110 – 240V is most common).
 The only adapter you will need is if your device does not have a flat or round two-prong plug.

 Basically, it will need to fit in here: